nschorgh/CaveXML/cavexml.md

  [List of options:](http://www.uisic.uis-speleo.org/exchange/atencode.html#8) limestone cave, artificial cave, blowhole, boulder cave, fault-movement cave, glacier cave, lava tunnel, lava vent, mine, rock shelter, sea cave, piping cave, weathering cave, misc. type.
 The term "lava tunnel" is equivalent to "lava tube".

 **\<contents\>**  *controlled vocabulary*
 What the cave contains.
-UISIC field [CA72](http://www.uisic.uis-speleo.org/exchange/atendefn.html#72).
+Similar to UISIC field [CA72](http://www.uisic.uis-speleo.org/exchange/atendefn.html#72).
-CA72 has [36 allowed options](http://www.uisic.uis-speleo.org/exchange/atencode.html#72), which have been shortened to 14: permanent ice, periodic ice, extensive guano, many bats, occasional bats, fish, snakes, trogloxenes, accidental trogloxenes, troglophiles, troglobites, lake(s), waterfall(s), tree roots.
+List of options: permanent ice, periodic ice, perennially submerged, intermittently submerged, extensive guano, many bats, occasional bats, fish, snakes, trogloxenes, accidental trogloxenes, troglophiles, troglobites, lake(s), waterfall(s), tree roots.
+CA72 has [36 allowed options](http://www.uisic.uis-speleo.org/exchange/atencode.html#72), which have been shortened to 14, and the two terms about submersion are borrowed from [CA2](http://www.uisic.uis-speleo.org/exchange/atendefn.html#2).
 If the desired entry is not available among the list of terms, enter it in [comments] instead.

 **\<comments\>**  *string*
 Comments about a cave or karst feature.
 This field should be used only when a suitable more specific field is not available.
 Use semicolons (;) between separate comments, or place them in separate [comments] entries.